laserpants/trombone/README.md

 Trombone
 ========

--- under construction --

 ### Introduction

 Trombone is a [REST](http://en.wikipedia.org/wiki/Representational_state_transfer)ful, [JSON](http://json.org/)-driven [data access server](http://en.wikipedia.org/wiki/Data_access_layer) for [PostgreSQL](http://www.postgresql.org).
 Its purpose is to map HTTP requests to preconfigured SQL templates.
 These templates are instantiated and executed against a database, with results returned in JSON, using   standard HTTP response codes and error conventions.

+You may find this software useful if,

+1. your application infrastructure relies on relational SQL schemas; and
+2. you need to expose some of this data using a web service (using JSON as data exchange format).

 A Trombone configuration file consists of a collection of route patterns.